Content from Introduction

 We’ll begin by importing a dataset in CSV format.
 CSV (Comma-Separated Values) is a common file format used to store tabular data.
 If not already done, please download the data here.

-In the dialog that appears, select the CSV option.
+3. In the dialog that appears, select the CSV option.
+(NocoDB gives you the oppurtunity to use different file formats and adapt these to a spreadsheet)

 Your CSV file is now imported into NocoDB and appears as a new table.
 You should see your data in a spreadsheet-like view, ready to be cleaned and explored.